LTLA/acceptable-anime-gifs-validator/README.md

 Note that the `SHOW_*` and `GIF_*` are arbitrary - any value can be used as long as they are unique within their respective directories.
 That is, each show has its own `SHOW_*` name, while each GIF within a given show has a different `GIF_*` name (which does not need to be unique across shows).

-The JSON files contain the metadata for each show and GIF.
-For each show, the metadata should contain:
+For each show, the metadata in the JSON file should contain:

 - `id`: the [MyAnimeList](https://myanimelist.net) identifier for the show.
 - `name`: the name of the show.